MikeRodziewicz/Raspi_monitoring/README.md

  - Expose the DB to be accessed outside of the docker container
  - you need to run this command: docker run -v /your/local/directory:/code/db
  - Deploy with mysql db as another docker service
- - Once a day/ once a week some statistics are produced - mean, max, min etc. - this could use some design pattern - Strategy
+ - Once a day/ once a week some statistics are produced - mean, max, min etc. - this could use some design pattern - TO DO
- - Save the resuls in a separate table in the DB
+ - Save the resuls in a separate table in the DB - TO DO

-# Future enhancements

 Step 3:
- - If the temperature is above the treshold - event is triggered - another pattern could be applied here - Observer
- - They are send via email - this will require using .env and be careful with these
- - Another email is triggered but with different warning.
+ - Setup FastAPI app that will retrieve the data from MySQL and expose this to the outside.

 Step 4:
- - use this setup to include more measurements - either fake values, or actual sensors plugged in to the rpi.
+ - Set alerts for when the threshold is exceeded.
+ - Deliver email notification in such case.

+Step 5:
+- Expand the monitoring to other sensors - humidity for example.

+# Future enhancements